Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Application to NGS and sequence data

 This form was found by \cite{hellmann2008population} and \cite{perez2009,ferretti2013} in specific cases, but it holds for a very large class of data as shown.
 In the next section we will find the expression of $P_c(j|\ldots)$ for the most common sequencing setups.
+Note that this estimator does not take into account sequencing errors.
+The treatment of sequencing error will be presented in the Discussion.

+Complete sequences and genotyping data can be also analyzed by the above formulae, provided that an effective read depth $r=+\infty$ is considered for positions with data, and $r=0$ for positions with missing data.
+In fact, if there are missing data, the information is equivalent to the absence of NGS data ($r=0$), while presence of data means that the genotype is known with certainty, as it would be with large read depth for NGS data ($r=\infty$).